awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

 ## Start Discovery Agent Data Collection<a name="start-agent-data-collection"></a>

 Now that you have deployed and configured the Discovery Agent, you must complete the final step of actually turning on its data collection process\.
-There are two ways to do this, through the console or by making API calls through the AWS CLI\.
-Instructions are provided below for both ways by expanding your method of choice:
+You can turn on data collection through the console or by making API calls through the AWS CLI\.
+Instructions are provided below for both ways, by expanding your method of choice:

 ### Start Data Collection Using the Migration Hub Console<a name="start-agent-console"></a>

-You start the Discovery Agent data collection process on the **Data Collectors** page of the Migration Hub console\.
+Start the Discovery Agent data collection process on the **Data Collectors** page of the Migration Hub console\.
+Be sure you've selected a [Migration Hub home region](https://docs.aws.amazon.com/migrationhub/latest/ug/home-region.html) before you start data collection\.
+All of your data is stored in your home region\.

 **To start data collection**